kylebakerio/a-super-sky/README.md

 # compatibility

 ## System Resources + Performance
-- runs easily in oculus quest 2's native browser. seems to run super smooth in cardboard as well.
+- runs easily in oculus quest 2's native browser. this even runs smoothly in google cardboard, it seems.
 - if desired, throttle to reduce resource needs, and just make cycleDuration longer to slow the day down to match.
-- you can remove light sources and she shadow-casting sun to further lighten the load.
+- you can remove light sources and the shadow-casting sun to further lighten the load.

 ## A-Frame version
 - Tested working with 1.0.4, 1.1.0, and 1.2.0.

 # how to add

 add sources to project: